Mashfy/PocketLencerFlutter/README.md

 <br/>

+## Motivation

-<h3>Motivation</h3> I have great interests in digital art and illustrations.See this [repo](https://github.com/Mashfy/Graphics-Design.git) to see some samples of my artworks.
+I have great interests in digital art and illustrations.See this [repo](https://github.com/Mashfy/Graphics-Design.git) to see some samples of my artworks.
 So, I wanted to create my own mobile app which will showcase my artworks to interested people.

 <!-- ![App Preview](https://github.com/Mashfy/PocketLencerFlutter/blob/main/assets/images/Screenshot_1639408843.png?raw=true) -->
 <br/>

-<h3>Features Implemented</h3>
+## Features Implemented

 <ul>
 <li>A Responsive UI for Users</li>
 <li>Catagorical Sort of Art works</li>